 Travel Inspiration

-Article written by Elisa - Travel Writer & Local in France
+Article written by Elisa

 This article may contain compensated links.
 Please read disclaimer for more info.

-Autumn in France is a great season for long walks outdoors, and the display of reds, yellows, and browns that nature has in store gives you a wonderful moment of escape before the winter break.
+Fall in France is a great season for long walks outdoors, and the display of reds, yellows, and browns that nature has in store gives you a wonderful moment of escape before the winter break.

-Also, you can take advantage of the off-season to explore the most popular cities in France.
+Also, you can take advantage of the off-season to explore the most beautiful cities in France.
 As the summer crowds clear out and the hotels empty, it’s easier to find cheaper flights and lower accommodation prices throughout the city during the French autumn.
 As a bonus, lines for the main tourist attractions are shorter, and patience is higher as the city quiets down in preparation for the winter holidays.

-• Best Places to Visit in France in September
+Best Places to Visit in France in September

 1. Dordogne (Nouvelle-Aquitaine)